Royal Air Force Air Cadets: Regions

-Each Region is commanded by a "Regional Commandant" (RC), who holds the rank of group captain, and is usually retired regular RAF.
-The Region is further staffed by a number of cadet forces adult volunteers (CFAV) who maintain the day-to-day operations of each of the regions.
-Examples of these CFAV posts include Region Staff Officer, Region Training Officer, and Region STEM Officer.
+Each region is commanded by a "Regional Commandant" (RC), who holds the rank of Group Captain, and is usually retired regular RAF.
+The region is further staffed by a number of Cadet Forces Adult Volunteers who maintain the day-to-day operations of each of the regions.
+Examples of these posts include Region Staff Officer, Region Training Officer, and Region STEM Officer.

-RAFAC Sections of the CCF
+RAFAC Sections of the Combined Cadet Force

 Air Cadet sections within the Combined Cadet Force usually follow their own chain of command within their school's unit.
 Above their school unit, they diverge into the same chain of command as the Air Training Corps, which is usually their Wing or Region.